woman leaning on table

 By pushing ourselves too hard do we cause irreparable harm?

-I thought of an explanation.
-Essentially it’s about protecting the cells DNA.
-As the cells blue print, DNA represents its only record of how to fix itself.
-If this is damaged the cell has no hope of repair.
-Each cell has ways to protect its DNA from damage but these cost the cell energy so the strength of the defences has to be balanced against the perceived need for them.
-Essentially the body is always adjusting to fit the current requirements at a cellular level.
+Each cell has ways to protect its DNA from damage, but these cost the cell energy, so the strength of the defences has to be balanced against the perceived need for them.
+Essentially, the body is always adjusting to fit the current requirements at a cellular level.

-So when a cell is pushed a little beyond its limits the chance of irreparable damage to the cells DNA is limited.
-Yet when it’s pushed far beyond its limits.
-Damage to the DNA is almost inevitable.
-If the activity itself doesn’t cause damage it like the act of sun light hitting cell DNA then the cell contents may be affected such that they cause damage.
-Like the indirect DNA damage mentioned in my article on Melanoma.
+If the activity itself doesn’t cause damage, like the act of sun light hitting cell DNA, then the cell contents may be affected such that they cause damage, like the indirect DNA damage mentioned in my article on Melanoma.

-The lack of protection for the cell DNA leaves the cell vulnerable to viruses and other organisms that may take over the cell by injecting their DNA into the cell DNA.
-At best the cell doesn’t work as well.
-At worst the cell becomes an aggressive cancer.
-As usual this is my theory.
+At worst, the cell becomes an aggressive cancer.
+As usual, this is my theory.
 I’ll see if it bears out.
-It does imply that it’s dangerous to push our cells too far and that building up our tolerance to things is always important.
+It implies that pushing our cells too far is dangerous and that building up our tolerance to things is always important.
 I have a feeling that this can also explain the development of allergies in some way.

 We’ll see.